 The EU is a leading donor in Iraq.
-Through its partners, the EU continues to provide humanitarian aid and protection by supporting access to basic services such as health care, education and multi-sector assistance.
+Through its partners, the EU continues to provide humanitarian aid and protection.
+It does so by improving access to basic services such as health care, education and multi-sector assistance.

 Special attention is given to displaced people affected by the camp closures, especially those unable or unwilling to return to their areas of origin.
-The EU also maintains its assistance in the few remaining camps for internally displaced people.
+However, the EU maintains its assistance in the few remaining camps for internally displaced people.

-Last year, EU humanitarian aid was channelled to over 400,000 people, most of them women and children.
-The EU supports the resumption of basic public services, including health care and education in conflict-affected areas, such as western Ninewa, western Anbar and Hawija.
+Last year, EU humanitarian aid was channelled to over 400,000 people, mostly women and children.
+Today, the EU continues to support the resumption of basic public services, including health care and education in conflict-affected areas such as western Ninewa, western Anbar and Hawija.

-Furthermore, the EU funds activities that protect people at risk of mistreatment and abuse.
-We support legal and psychosocial assistance for minors in camps and detention centres.
+To date, the EU continues to fund activities that protect people at risk of mistreatment and abuse.
+The EU supports legal and psychosocial assistance for minors in camps and detention centres.
 Our partners improve access to water in overcrowded prisons.
-They also provide specialised care and services for survivors of sexual violence and physical therapy, rehabilitation and prosthetics for victims of violence.
+They also provide specialised care and services for survivors of sexual violence and physical therapy, as well as rehabilitation and prosthetics for victims of violence.

 Facts & figures

-2.45 million Iraqis in need of humanitarian assistance.
+2.5 million Iraqis in need of humanitarian assistance

 4.9 million returnees